 - Blueprint Reading

-Your first step is to attend an information and application session, or to request information from our office so we can match you with available programs.
+Your first step is to attend an information and application session (upcoming dates are listed on the left of this page), or to request information from our office so we can match you with available programs.
 Admission to all of our programs requires the completion of an application and math, literacy and mechanical aptitude assessments.
-Applicants to our Advanced Manufacturing Training must meet additional employment, wage and education criteria.
-Not sure which program is right for you?
-Contact us and we’ll help you figure it out!

 We have sessions beginning regularly.
 Attend an info session to find out when our next series of classes begins, and if you qualify.

 Applicants must meet minimum reading, math and mechanical aptitude requirements.
 Applicants are required to take computerized placement tests in these subjects prior to admission.
-We do not provide any test preparation services, but GCC’s Testing Center is a great resource for practice test links and tips.
+GCC’s Testing Center provides test preparation services and is a great resource for practice test links and tips.